 I really enjoy my work.
-It is a combination of listening, thumb analyzing, find and the skill of performing my craft.
+It is a combination of listening, analyzing, and the skill of performing my craft.
 I love the expression on my patients faces when I puzzle out a long standing problem of theirs, or when their pain leaves after gently adjusting them.

 I really care about people.
 I want them to do well in their lives.
 I believe that by helping my patients become healthier and happier, I am doing my part to make the world a better place.